Shared Employer Shuttle Program

 Send an email

 How to get a Shared Employer Shuttle started

 Email firstname.lastname@example.org to let us know you’re interested in participating or staying up to date.
 Only those who have expressed interest will receive notifications about question clarifications, addenda, and other relevant information.

 A Shared Employer Shuttle requires the formation of a consortium comprised of two to five employers.
 It is anticipated that most consortiums will propose to operate the service through contract with a third party that will own the vehicles and operate the service.
 It is possible, however, that a consortium could propose to operate the service with its own vehicles and drivers.

 Please note: King County Metro is not endorsing these service providers nor is this list intended to be exhaustive.
 If you are a service provider interested in being added to this list, please send an email.

 Submit a proposal

-Metro will accept proposals during a six-week window; the first window will be February 21 – April 17.
+Metro will accept proposals beginning August 1, 2018 and the window for submittals will remain open for the foreseeable future, until further notice.
 Each proposal must contain the following elements:

 - Members of the consortium.